HamishGBrown/MeasureIce/README.md

 -M, --Microscopename  Name of microscope (For book-keeping), optional -P, --Plot            Generate reference I/I0 vs thickness plot, optional
 ```
-2. Once you have succesfully generate the calibration data, you can run the GUI utility:
+2. Once you have succesfully generated the calibration data, you can run the GUI utility:
 ```
 $ python MeasureIce.py
 ```